DiscoStarslayer/HackerNews/README.md

 * Add it to your Firefox OS simulator/emulator/device
 * Enjoy Hacker News without squinting

-# !!NB!!
-This webapp requires systemXHR, until app is submited to Mozilla marketplace you will need to ensure your device allows this. !!NB!!

 # Feature List
 * Native and clean Firefox OS Design
 * Pull in front page articles, and relevant metadata